 Read this post and get our free ebook on “The State of Event Marketing.”

 A sponsor is anyone or any company that provides something free (money, services, or products) to help increase the value of your event.
 They are one of the foundational elements of your event because they add things that can draw people to your event.
 Read how you can get more sponsors to assist in your fundraising efforts.

 How can Passbook go to work for our small business customers—to help them leverage what could be a game-changing mobile technology?
-Whether it’s a SaveLocal deal or an EventSpot event ticket, our customers have tons of content worth sharing through Passbook.
+Our customers have tons of content worth sharing through Passbook.
 Our goal is to help them do just that.